-Charging Parameters Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge Lots within the scheme (includes the body corporate if it has its own lot) Based on an allocation of the total water usage measured at the head meter(s) to individual lots based on the lot plan entitlement.
-Does not apply Residential Water Service charge applies to each lot.
+Charging Parameters Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge the body corporate if it has its own lot) usage measured at the head meter(s) to individual lots based on the lot plan entitlement. charge applies to each lot.
+Charges are directly billed to each lot. charge applies to each lot.
 Charges are directly billed to each lot.
-Residential Sewerage Service charge applies to each lot.
-Charges are directly billed to each lot.
-Body Corporate No charges app scheme. oly if body cor porate is not a lot within the
+Body Corporate No charges apply scheme. if body corpo orate is not a lo t within the